 5. Contextual Inquiry

-The contextual inquiry method refers to observing how participants interact with the product in their natural environments such as offices or homes.
-The researchers will then watch how participants complete a task and ask them reasons behind their actions to get a deeper understanding of the user behavior.
+The contextual inquiry method involves observing how participants interact with the product in their natural environments, such as offices or homes.
+The researchers then watch how participants complete a task and ask them the reasons behind their actions to gain a deeper understanding of user behavior.

 6. Eye-tracking Test